cchee/moldudp/README.md

 - Python >= 3.0

 ## Disclaimer
 I am a newbie to Python but learning.
+Code works when all python script files are residing in the same directory.
 I am still in the process of converting this project into library/module via setup.py.